Authored by the expert who managed and guided the team behind the Czechia Property Pack

 What's the vacancy rate for rentals in Prague as of 2026?

-As of January 2026, the estimated vacancy rate for long-term rentals in Prague is approximately 1% to 2.5%, indicating a very tight market where demand exceeds supply.
+As of 2026, the estimated vacancy rate for long-term rental properties in Prague is about 3%, which means the market remains tight for well-priced apartments.

 Finally please note that you will have all the indicators you need in our property pack covering the real estate market in Prague.